-This assumption is also termed the instrumental missingness assumption (Zhao and Shao (2016)) or the shadow variable assumption in Ma, Geng and Hu (2003), D'Haultfoeuille (2010), Miao, Tchetgen Tchetgen and Geng (2018), and Miao and Tchetgen Tchetgen (2016).
-This outcome-independent missingness assumption is reasonable for the missingness of confounders, given that the confounders X are collected at the baseline and the outcome Y is observed at a later time or when the missingness of the confounders is by design (Ding and Geng (2014)).
-Under this assumption, identifying the joint distribution of (A, Y, X) has been well studied in Ding and Geng (2014), Yang, Wang and Ding (2019), Miao and Tchetgen Tchetgen (2018), and Miao, Tchetgen Tchetgen and Geng (2018).
+This assumption is also termed the instrumental missingness assumption (Zhao and Shao, 2016) or the shadow variable assumption in Ma et al. (2003), D'Haultfoeuille (2010), Miao et al. (2018), and Miao and Tchetgen Tchetgen (2016).
+This outcome-independent missingness assumption is reasonable for the missingness of confounders, given that the confounders X are collected at the baseline and the outcome Y is observed at a later time or when the missingness of the confounders is by design (Ding and Geng, 2014).
+Under this assumption, identifying the joint distribution of (A, Y, X)

+has been well studied in Ding and Geng (2014), Yang et al. (2019), Miao and Tchetgen Tchetgen (2017), and Miao et al. (2018).
 In this paper, we assume the underlying data distribution always satisfies the identification conditions, and focus on performing a semiparametric inference, assuming the confounders satisfy the outcome-independent missingness assumption.